What is an SDK? A Comprehensive Guide for App Developers

 There is often confusion when it comes to what constitutes an API versus an SDK.
 While there is some overlap, it's important to understand the difference.

 An Application Program Interface (API), as the name suggests, is an interface that allows apps, programs or platforms to interact with each other.
 If you've already built an application but need a new feature, you can use an API to integrate a ready-made functionality that communicates with an external service.
-A popular example is using a payment processing API in an application instead of building one from scratch.

 • Google Maps API: allows developers to integrate Google Maps into their applications and provide functionality like directions, location data, and geocoding.